jrdavison/oracle/README.md

 ## Move Generation

-We precompute attacks for knights, kings, bishops, and rooks.
+We precompute attacks for knights, kings, pawns, bishops, and rooks.
 The attacks are loaded into look up table in rust and used to get valid attack squares in one-shot

 ### Precompute Magicbitboards